Beyond All Reason

 Beyond All Reason is a free, open-source science fiction real-time strategy (RTS) video game currently in development, available for both Windows and Linux.
 Built on a fork of the SpringRTS Engine known as Recoil, Beyond All Reason draws heavy inspiration from older RTS titles like Total Annihilation and Supreme Commander.'
-Although still in its alpha stage, the game is fully playable and can be downloaded via the project's website.
+Although still in its alpha stage, the game is fully playable and can be downloaded for free via the project's website.

 In its current state, Beyond All Reason features single-player skirmish, scenario modes, multiplayer PvP, and co-op modes.
 The development team plans to release the game on platforms such as Steam once key milestones like campaign and matchmaking are achieved.

 History

 Beyond All Reason has evolved over the years from a lineage of community-driven projects within the SpringRTS Engine.
 The engine, released under the open-source GPL license in April 2005, was designed to recreate the gameplay style of Total Annihilation, a classic RTS by Cavedog.
 This sparked the interest of developers and RTS enthusiasts, leading to the creation of numerous projects that expanded the SpringRTS community's portfolio of games.
 Among the notable titles developed within this engine was Absolute Annihilation, a game rooted in the UberHack mod for Total Annihilation.
 A later fork of Absolute Annihilation, called Balanced Annihilation, served as the gameplay foundation for Beyond All Reason.

 Initially, Beyond All Reason began as an effort to replace all content tied to Total Annihilation's intellectual property and gradually developed into an entirely original game.
 The first artwork was showcased in 2010, and development continued sporadically until 2013, when the project lost momentum and was abandoned.
 In 2019, a new generation of developers, along with the original creators of Beyond All Reason, revived the project, bringing it into a playable state.
 Since then, Beyond All Reason has been in continuous development, improving aspects of the game and its infrastructure.

+In June 2026, the developers signed a publishing deal with Hooded Horse for Steam release.